You are here

 Knowledge and Abilities

-Knowledge of: basic knowledge of modern office practices, methods and procedures; English grammar, vocabulary, spelling and punctuation; basic arithmetic; the use of electronic information equipment.
+Knowledge of: modern office practices, methods and procedures; English grammar, vocabulary, spelling and punctuation; basic arithmetic; the use of electronic information equipment; familiarity with common office software.

-Ability to: learn simple and repetitive office tasks; demonstrate reliability and a desire to learn new skills; understand and carry out oral and written instructions; understand procedures, manuals, policies and guidelines; exercise sound judgment when initiating processes, actions, and alternatives within established procedures, policy, and local practice; ability to learn general goals and purpose of departmental services and operations; establish and maintain harmonious work relationships with co-workers and the general public; communicate effectively verbally and in writing; learn and perform assigned clerical tasks and routines; maintain confidentiality of restricted information; enter data accurately.
+Ability to: learn simple and repetitive office tasks; demonstrate reliability and a desire to learn new skills; understand and carry out oral and written instructions; understand procedures, manuals, policies and guidelines; exercise sound judgment when initiating processes, actions, and alternatives within established procedures, policy, and local practice; ability to learn general goals and purpose of departmental services and operations; establish and maintain harmonious work relationships with co-workers and the general public; communicate effectively verbally and in writing; learn and perform assigned clerical tasks and routines; maintain confidentiality; enter data accurately; seek guidance when needed.

 Desirable Qualifications